 Wage Garnishments in New Jersey

-5 minute read Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+5 minute read • Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 A wage garnishment order allows creditors to take money directly from your paycheck.
 Most of the time, this is only possible after a court has entered a judgment.
 Here's how New Jersey regulates wage garnishments.

-Written by Upsolve Team
+Written by Upsolve Team.

 Updated December 31, 2021